1sAndZeros/1sAndZeros/README.md

 ---

 # 👨‍💻 About Me:
 Hi, I'm Rikie.
-A keen, motivated, software engineer who swapped<br>the manufacturing environment for a career in the tech industry.
-Currently learning with Makers to join Deloitte as Software Engineer.
+A keen, motivated, software engineer who swapped<br>the manufacturing environment for a career in the tech industry.<br>Currently learning with Makers to join Deloitte as Software Engineer.

 * 🧑🏻‍💻 Software Engineer with Deloitte
 * 🧑🏻‍🏭 Previously worked in Aerospace Engineering as a CNC Programmer